tettehnarh/simplest_calculator_app/README.md

-# simplest_calculator_app
+# Simplest Working Calculator App
-A graded assignment in fulfilment of the Meta Frontend Developer Course - React Basics
+A graded assignment in fulfillment of the Meta Frontend Developer Course - React Basics